-This is entire transcript of Bi-Monthly Expert Lecture Series (Twenty Sixth Lecture) delivered by Acharya David Frawley on Nov.
-12, 2014 at Morarji Desai National Institute of Yoga (A Govt. of India funded organization), New Delhi, India
+Transcript of Bi-Monthly Expert Lecture Series (Twenty Sixth Lecture) delivered by Acharya David Frawley at Morarji Desai National Institute of Yoga (A Govt. of India funded organization), New Delhi, India

 Background of Yoga

 First I want to thank the director, Dr. Ishwar Basavaraddi, and the Morarji Desai National Institute of Yoga for arranging this lecture on short notice.
 I am honored to be speaking at one of the premier national Yoga institutions in India.
 It is important that his great Yoga tradition of India continues to grow and develop both in India and throughout the world.

 In the following lecture, we will explore the extensive relationship and vast interconnections between Yoga and Ayurveda, focusing on the Yoga Sutras for our view of Yoga.
 This examination extends to important issues of Yoga sadhana, Yoga therapy and Ayurvedic healing for body, mind and consciousness.

 I have been working in the fields of Yoga, Ayurveda and related Vedic disciplines for several decades, and have found that the connections between these systems are much greater than usually acknowledged, particularly in the West.
 We cannot separate them or understand one of these systems without the others.
 All are part of an integrated stream of higher knowledge that we can refer to as Vedic knowledge or the Vedic sciences.
 Most important of these is the integration of Yoga and Ayurveda.
 This includes the full scope of all eight limbs of Ashtanga Yoga in the Yoga Sutras and Ayurveda for both body and mind.